linuxgurugamer/MemGraph/GameData/MemGraph/README.md

 allocated heap to change.
 This allows us to deduce various characteristics of the memory allocator and garbage collection mechanisms.

 Mod-End activates the heap padding.
-The amount of padding is controlled by the MemGraph\PluginData\padheap.cfg.
+The amount of padding is controlled by the MemGraph/Plugins/PluginData/Memgraph/padheap.cfg.
 The format of the file is very simple.
 Each line controls the number of padding blocks allocated of each size.
 The first value is the size of each block allocated and the second is the number of blocks.
 The first values are only present for illustration, they don't actually control the size of the blocks, these are hardwired to the sizes in the default configuration.
 The